theglobehead/nocellos/README.md

 The idea of the app is to allow for students to organize their notes and review them more effectively.
 They can invite their friends/classmates and create common study sets, helping each other.
 There they can also view each other's progress and compete with each other on the leaderboard each week
-You can visit the website here: [nocello s.vercel.app](https://nocellos.vercel.app/)
+You can visit the website here: [nocellos.vercel.app](https://nocellos.vercel.app/)
 Designs on Figma: [Here](https://www.figma.com/file/Gh1fpY8fzGORZKxYOMiHqc/Nocellos?node-id=0%3A1&t=ZhGc7fMdFSgBHyz6-1)

 ## Setup locally